-Graduates of the Civil Engineering Technology program have a 94% employment rate
+Graduates of the Civil Engineering Technology program have a 94% employment rate.

-Proficiency in the following skills will help student success: mathematical skills, science skills (Physics), communication skills (oral and written), problem-solving skills, and ability to work in a team environment or on your own.

-If you are an applicant with Math 30-2 you must upgrade as the path to enter SAIT.
+- Proficiency in the following skills will help Student success: mathematical skills, science skills (Physics), communication skills (oral and written), problem-solving skills, and ability to work in a team environment or on your own. - If you are an applicant with Applied Math 30 you should consider upgrading as the path to enter SAIT.
 If you are confident of your algebra and trigonometry skills, you may wish to complete an assessment exam to evaluate your math skills.
-Achieving a score of at least 65 per cent on the SAIT Mathematics 30 Assessment Exam demonstrates knowledge to the level required and is acceptable as an equivalent.
-Students with higher grades usually experience more success in SAIT's programs.
+Achieving a score of at least 65% on the SAIT Mathematics 30 Assessment Exam demonstrates knowledge to the level required and is acceptable as an equivalent. - Students with higher grades usually experience more success in SAIT's programs.